-- Medical specialists do not always need the full functionality of off-the-shelf EHR solutions or may need other features that are not on hand.
-For example, caregivers who are too busy to enter information on new patients could benefit from using the voice recognition technology, but a limited number of ready-made EHR products have such a feature.
+- Healthcare specialists do not always need the full functionality of off-the-shelf EHR medical software or may need other features that are not on hand.
+For example, caregivers who are too busy to enter information on new patients could benefit from using voice recognition technology, but a limited number of ready-made EHR products have such a feature.

-- Healthcare organizations have to pay for upgrades, support services, different licenses, etc. So, the solution’s final cost may be higher that the customer expected.
+- Healthcare organizations have to pay for upgrades, support services, different licenses, etc. So, the solution’s final cost may be higher than the customer expected.

 - Sometimes ready-made applications may fail to comply with in-house security requirements or end-users’ hardware may be not powerful enough to run them smoothly.

 - EHR software users may lose much time becoming familiar with the software and learning how to utilize it.

 Custom EHR solutions